 - Pattison State Park – small pet picnic areas at Big Falls and Little Falls and an area next to the main picnic area

-- Whitefish Dunes State Park – pets allowed on trails and designated pet beach (Pets must be leashed at all times while on the trails and shoreline.)
+- Whitefish Dunes State Park – pets friendly trails and designated pet beach (Leash pets at all times.)

-- Richard Bong State Recreation Area – area for teaching dogs to retrieve, point, flush and/or track game for the purpose of hunting or dog trial competition (Please keep in mind that live ammunition is used in the dog training area.)
+- Richard Bong State Recreation Area – area for teaching dogs to retrieve, point, flush and/or track game (Be aware that live ammunition is used in the dog training area.)

 Pets cannot go in these areas: